El Paso del Norte Loteria is a companion to An Introduction of Paseño History, as part of the EP360 Initiative for El Paso Guide.

 la • ahk-trees

-La Acrtiz / The Actress
+La Actriz / The Actress

 While there is no definite answer to explain how all subcultures of Native / Hispanic / Latino-American originated, the atmosphere of the early-mid 20th century could have provided a need for micro-identities and recognition.
 Some local histories pinpoint “Chicano” being used in the 1920’s as an insult to newly arriving “Mexicanos” living in the “Chihuahuita” neighborhood.
 By the 30’s and 40’s, “Pachucos” in El Paso del Norte and Chihuahua began wearing zoot suits and the movement would spread all the way to Los Angeles.
 A local Juarez entertainer known as Tin-Tan became an icon for the subculture after appearing in films and using the border slang known as Caló.
 Was this pre-Revolution Mexican-American’s attempt to differentiate themselves from the repatriated groups and newly arriving Braceros?
 Maybe.
 There are similarities to the flapper movement of the 20’s, which might suggest a previous cross-culture proximity.